 In the infatuation stage you were joined at the hip.
-Now you want more freedom and fear losing your individuality.
+Now you want more freedom in your relationship and fear losing your individuality.
 You begin to set limits and dig in your heels.
-Couples often seek counseling during their struggle for power when they cannot resolve their differences.
+Couples often seek relationship or marriage counseling during their struggle for power when they cannot resolve their differences.
 This is the best time to seek outside help.
-Some couples get stuck and divorce in this stage.
+Some couples get stuck and choose divorce in this stage.
 Divorce is not the only option when your relationship feels troubled.
 Those that make it through this necessary stage move on to a healthy relationship in which they are free, whole and connected.

 Stage 3- Reflection and Re-evaluation